 Poland is a unique incentive travel destination that everyone should experience

 You know how it is the days before you leave the country.
 You are furiously trying to tie up all the loose ends at the office while simultaneously attempting to get your personal life together by calling the bank, notifying your cell phone company, finding a sitter for your fur baby, and packing for every possible weather scenario.
 During this time, you also inevitably will attract the attention of those around you who can see you preparing for what to you feels like a move to another country rather than just a visit.
-Their curiosity will of course lead them to ask you, “Where are you going?”
+Their curiosity will, of course, lead them to ask you, “Where are you going?”
 This time around, the answer for me was “Poland!”
 However, you would not believe the amount of confused faces I got from that response.
 “Poland?
 Why are you going there?”
-Well after spending 8 days in the glorious land of pierogis, Gothic architecture, and rich history, I can prove that it was a bucket-list experience worth sharing!
+Well, after spending eight days in the glorious land of pierogis, Gothic architecture, and rich history, I can prove that it was a bucket-list experience worth sharing!

 1. Incredible History

-Probably the most notable characteristic of Poland is the country’s very interesting history.
-In 1939, Poland was invaded by Germany for the start of World War II which greatly affected the country.
+Probably the most notable characteristic of Poland is the country’s fascinating history.
+In 1939, Poland was invaded by Germany for the start of World War II, which greatly affected the country.
 It became home to one of the largest concentration camps, Auschwitz, which travelers can venture to for an eye-opening insider view of what life was like there.
-I had the opportunity to go myself and it is an experience I will never forget.
-After the war, they were under Soviet rule and it was only in the late 1980s that they emerged from communism.
+I had the opportunity to go myself, and it is an experience I will never forget.
+After the war, they were under Soviet rule, and it was only in the late 1980s that they emerged from communism.
 In fact, one of Warsaw’s most iconic buildings, The Palace of Arts and Science (pictured right), was actually a gift from Joseph Stalin himself.
-While there, I had the opportunity to take part in a tour that took you through a day in the life of the average person during the communist time which was a great way to get a feel for just how different things were.
+While there, I had the opportunity to take part in a tour that took you through a day in the life of the average person during the communist time, which was a great way to get a feel for just how different things were.
 I thought it was so interesting to see what a different culture this country had because of how their experiences from the past shaped them.
 It was a history buff’s heaven!

 2. Old Town Squares

 As with all European cities, Poland did not fall short in offering the charming city squares filled with cafes, entertainment, and local artisan shopping.
-Krakow, one of the oldest cities in Poland, has structures dating back to late 900s and is filled with amazing sites to be seen in their old town.
-From the Wawel Castle, to the Vistula River, to St. Mary’s Cathedral, you can’t go wrong with a trip to this city.
+Krakow, one of the oldest cities in Poland, has structures dating back to the late 900s and is filled with amazing sites to be seen in their old town.
+From the Wawel Castle to the Vistula River, to St. Mary’s Cathedral, you can’t go wrong with a trip to this city.
 I personally loved stopping in front of the Cathedral on the hour to hear the trumpet player play a tune out of the top window of the left spire of the building.
 He even can be heard in the middle of the night.
 Now that is dedication!

 However, I couldn’t go without mentioning the Old Town in Warsaw.
-Unlike Krakow, this part of the city is practically completely rebuilt after being destroyed during the Polish Rebellion.
+Unlike Krakow, this part of the city is practically wholly rebuilt after being destroyed during the Polish Rebellion.
 Although the “old town” name doesn’t fit its age, this city was built to replicate the area as it originally stood.
 You can find anything from fine dining to street food here, and you are sure to stumble across a few street performers performing some of Chopin’s famous pieces as you enjoy your stroll through the cobblestone streets.
-I loved getting to enjoy the thrill of exploring the nooks and crannies with my husband who couldn’t miss the opportunity to tag along.
+I loved getting to enjoy the thrill of exploring the nooks and crannies with my husband, who couldn’t miss the opportunity to tag along.

 4. Off the Beaten Path

 Needless to say, I had much to report to my confused friends and coworkers upon my return.
-One look at my beautiful photos and they were sold on the idea that Poland is one amazing incentive travel destination.
+One look at my beautiful photos, and they were sold on the idea that Poland is one fantastic incentive travel destination.
 Underrated yes, but I have a feeling it won’t stay that way for long.
 So here is to learning new things, visiting new places, and never being too full to finish your Zapiekanka!